 Tooth resorption often begins on the external surface of the tooth and may gradually move inwards.
-In addition to losing part of a tooth, you may also develop gum inflammation and other symptoms characteristic of this condition.
+In addition to losing part of a tooth, or ending up with a dead tooth, you may also develop gum inflammation and other symptoms characteristic of this condition.

-Here are some other quick facts about tooth resorption before we look at more detail:
+Here are some other quick facts about tooth resorption before we look at it in more detail: